Goosly/AGE/README.md

 4) > git subtree push --prefix dist origin gh-pages

-This pushes the dist directory to a branch called 'gh-pages', which will trigger a build by GitHub Pages
+This pushes the 'dist' directory to a branch called 'gh-pages', which will trigger a build by GitHub Pages